We will build the following model:

 - The source has a maximum outflow rate of 100.

-- The first tank has a maximum capacity of 1000 and maximum inflow and outflow rate of "unlimited".
+- The first tank has a maximum capacity of 1000 and maximum inflow and outflow rate of "unconstrained".

 - The flow pipes have a maximum flow rate of 10 and a virtual content of 750.

-- The second tank has a maximum capacity of 5000 and maximum inflow and outflow rate of "unlimited".
+- The second tank has a maximum capacity of 5000 and maximum inflow and outflow rate of "unconstrained".

 - The sink has an inflow rate of 100.

 When the model is run, nothing interesting happens: this is a static situation in which all the flow rates are maximized.
 Let's add a few triggers to make the first tank fill completely, then empty completely.